Our Community, Our Passion

 - Promote rugby league as a means of delivering health benefits and promoting positive social interaction

 - Use the profile and the strength of the Dragons brand to assist selected local charities and associations

-In 2018 Dragons Community will be involved in programs across three key areas of focus: health and wellbeing, education and skills and social inclusion.
+These three key areas of focus remain as: health and wellbeing, education and skills and social inclusion.